 The following sections will look at some of the pros and cons of these products in more detail.

 Some countries have banned hydroquinone due to safety concerns.
-For example,
+For example, a

 Retinoids are derivatives of vitamin A. They increase the turnover of new skin cells, which can fade dark spots over time.

-Doctors may prescribe a professional-strength retinoid, such as tretinoin, for severe hyperpigmentation.
+Healthcare professionals may prescribe a professional-strength retinoid, such as tretinoin, for severe hyperpigmentation.
 These products can take 3–6 months to work.
 The stronger the retinoid, the more likely it is to cause irritation.

 Retinoids also increase the skin’s sensitivity to UV light, so it is important to use a safe SPF on the face every day while using retinoids.